The Terran-1 is a planned small launch vehicle by Relativity Space, which will be built mostly by 3D printing.

 The first stage is powered by 9 Aeon-1 engines, fueled by liquid oxygen (LOX) and methane.
 Stage 2 is powered by a single restartable Aeon-1 Vacuum engine.
 Terran-1 will have a payload of 1250 kg to a 185 km low earth orbit and 900 kg to a 500 km sun synchroneous orbit.

 Relativity Space has leased Launch Complex 16 at Cape Canaveral from the US Air Force.
 The first test launch is planned for late 2020.
+Another launch pad will be built at Vandenberg at the site of Building 330, likely to be named SLC-7.

 |Launch Vehicle||Stage 1||Stage 2|